SharathTunu/maze-navigator/README.md

 ### Analysis Story 1
 At this point, you may have created a general-purpose solver.
 If not, try to identify some types of mazes that your algorithm would not solve correctly.
 ### Response
-Yes the code in this repo can solve most of the mazes.
-The exceptions being the mazes loops and no exits and some times in provides a longer exit path if there more 2 routes to exit.
+Yes, the code in this repo can solve most of the mazes.
+The exceptions being the mazes where the path ways loop with no exits, and some times it provides a longer exit path if there are more than 2 routes to exit.

 ###  Analysis Story 2
 If you kept things simple, it is likely that your algorithm may not be as efficient as possible.
 Describe the solution’s complexity and approaches that could be used to optimize it further.
 ### Response
-Complexity values: With out visualization the solutions both time and space complexties are O(m*n), where m and n are the dimensions of the maze, when all the braches are traversed.
+Complexity values: Without visualization the solution's both time and space complexties are O(m*n), where m and n are the dimensions of the maze, when all the braches are traversed.

 Optimization method: Instead of looking dead end using DFS its easier to implement BFS where we only pick the nodes that connected to the row below (directly or indirectly) which would significamtly reduce the time complexity unlike DFS where in this scenario the complexity is always at max.